Shopify Metrics: Which Ones to Track + Ways to Improve

 We recommend you to read: Why Is Your Conversion Rate Low: Possible Causes + Solutions

-This metric helps you understand customer preferences, popular items, and can guide inventory management and marketing strategies.
+This metric helps also you understand customer preferences, popular items, and can guide inventory management and marketing strategies.

 Is this metric available on the Shopify analytics page?